evolbioinfo/gotree/docs/commands/stats.md

    4. Name of the node (Tip name if tip, Internal node name if any)
    5. Depth of the node: length of the shortest path to a tip
    6. Comments associated to tree nodes (in the form `(1,2,3)[comment]` in Newick format)
+   7. Names of parent node (for unrooted tree, depend on the way the tree is written)
+   8. Names of children nodes (for unrooted tree, depend on the way the tree is written)

 * `gotree stats rooted` : Tells if each input tree is rooted or not, in tab delimited format, with columns:
    1. Tree id (input file order)
    2. rooted : true/false